earnx-stake/MoonBot/README.md

 Summary of the configuration commands:

-1. How to register my Moonbeam address?
+1. How to register my Moonbeam address?<br />
 `/setAddress num address`

 Register a Moonbeam address with the num id.
 The num can be in the range of 1 to 5, which means you can track up to 5 addresses;

 Where the address is the collator address.

-eg using EarnX address:
+eg using EarnX address: <br />
 `/setAddress 1 0xa1e5E3C161Bceb944b655364a6848F47c6e93b56`

-2. How to configure the collator rank alarm?
+2. How to configure the collator rank alarm? <br />
 `/alarmCollatorRank 1 <minimum rank to be alarmed>`

-If you configure the minimum as 1, all rank changes will be notified: eg 1: `/alarmCollatorRank 1 1` eg 2: `/alarmCollatorRank 1 40`
+If you configure the minimum as 1, all rank changes will be notified: <br />
+eg 1: `/alarmCollatorRank 1 1` <br />
+eg 2: `/alarmCollatorRank 1 40` <br />

 When any rank change happens, you will be notified: